How much does a Switchblade® cost?

 Is a parachute landing survivable?

-Statistics show overwhelming evidence of survivability for those who deploy their ballistic parachute at a suitable altitude.
-One cool feature of our design is that it consists of three parachutes, like the Apollo recovery space capsules!
-Having suspension may also provide further cushioning to many landing scenarios.
+Statistics show overwhelming evidence of survivability for those who deploy their whole vehicle parachute at a suitable altitude.
+One exceptional feature of Samson’s whole vehicle parachute option is that it consists of three parachutes, like the Apollo recovery space capsules!
+Having automobile suspension may also provide further cushioning to many landing scenarios.

-To convert the vehicle into driving mode, one must find a safe place to swing the wings closed.
-With the parking brake engaged, you push the Ground Mode button to initiate the change.
-The wings unlock and the actuator automatically pulls the wings closed inside clamshell doors, into the belly of the vehicle.
-At this time, throttle control is shifted by a computer from the hand throttle between the seats to the gas pedal.
+To convert the vehicle into Drive Mode, one must find a safe place to swing the wings and tail closed.
+With the vehicle stopped and the parking brake engaged, you push the Drive Mode button to initiate the change.
+The wings and tail unlock, and the actuator automatically pulls the wings closed inside clamshell doors, into the belly of the vehicle.
+The tail folds and retracts, automatically placing it inside the rear duct of the vehicle.
+At that time, throttle control is shifted by a computer from the hand throttle between the seats to the gas pedal.

 What instrumentation will be provided?